crcdvp/Slack/README.md

 * **Channel Specific Notifications:** "Everything" for the channel specific to your director position (Service is shown) and the channel titled "important"

 These settings will ensure that you will always receive messages that deserve your immediate attention while ignoring messages you don't need to see right away.

+### Channels

+The best part of Slack is the multiple channels that are available for people to use.
+With the initial creation of our Slack group, these are the current channels we have:

+* \#general, \#random
+* 1 channel for each director pair (6 in total)
+* \#announcements - for announcements (duh)
+* \#important - for important things (duh)

+Feel free to create your own channels as well!
+If Membership wants to create a channel specifically for Winter Retreat planning, then do that!
+If you want a channel to share pictures of cats wearing bread on their face, then do that!
+Once we no longer need the channel, we can always archive it.